jeff-silva/jeff-silva/docs/profiles/fullstack-dev-en/resume.md

 Internal systems sold by the agency

 **Responsibilities**
-* Developed a proprietary CMS commercialized by the agency, designed to serve multiple clients.
+* Developed a proprietary CMS marketed by the agency, designed to serve multiple clients.
-* Structured the system modularly, allowing on-demand installation of specific functionalities according to each project&#x27;s needs.
+* Structured the system in a modular way, allowing on-demand installation of specific functionalities according to each project&#x27;s needs.

 **Results**
-* Increased customer satisfaction by delivering applications with greater fluidity, speed, and usability.
+* Increased client satisfaction by delivering applications with greater fluidity, speed, and usability.
 * Reduced deployment time for the technical team, simplifying the installation and maintenance process.

+**Technologies**
+Laravel, PHP, Code Igniter, Cake, Python, Node.JS, Vue, Vue 2 Wordpress Plugin, Wordpress Theme.

 <br />